Enabling Distributed Tracing

 The first step in deploying distributed tracing for your event broker service is to create a tracing destination.
 The tracing destination configures your collector to send messages it receives from the receiver to your chosen tracing destination.
 You can create up to 10 tracing destinations.
 However, you can assign each event broker service a single tracing destination.
 This allows your event broker services to send data to different observability backends.
 When creating a tracing destination, you have several destination options, including:

-Each of these options, except PubSub+ Insights, requires additional configuration using fields you populate during the creation process.
-The OTLP options select one of the OpenTelemetry (OTLP) exporters, which provide support for sending your trace data using either gRPC or HTTP formats.
-These formats allow you to configure your tracing destination so that it can provide trace data to a wide variety of observability backends, including Jaeger, DynaTrace, New Relic, and Grafana, among others.
+The other options on the list provide the ability to send trace data to the observability backends of your choice with some additional configuration.
+The OTLP options support sending your trace data using either gRPC or HTTP format, providing compatibility with a wide variety of observability backends, including Jaeger, DynaTrace, New Relic, and Grafana, among others.
 Observability backends may support one or both formats.
-When selecting a OTLP based option, you must select the format type and configure it so that it matches the format (HTTPS or gRPC) supported by your chosen observability backend.
-Refer to the documentation for your observability tool for information about the formats they support.
+When selecting an OTLP-based option, you must select the format type and configure it so that it matches the format (HTTPS or gRPC) supported by your chosen observability backend.
+See the documentation for your observability tool for information about the formats they support.

-If you are deploying distributed tracing in a Customer-Controlled Region with a proxy, you do not need to perform any additional configuration, other than to ensure your proxy does not block the tracing headers.
-The distributed tracing collector gets your proxy configuration from the Mission Control Agent during initialization.
-See Using Distributed Tracing with a Proxy in a Customer-Controlled Region.
+If you are deploying distributed tracing in a Customer-Controlled Cluster with a proxy, you must ensure your proxy does not block the tracing headers, and if you want to use an NO_PROXY exclusion list, you must contact Solace and provide the list of exclusions.
+No other configuration is required, as the distributed tracing collector gets your proxy configuration from the Mission Control Agent during initialization.
+For more information, see Using Distributed Tracing with a Proxy in a Customer-Controlled Cluster.

 To create a tracing destination, perform these steps: